 The Cambridge University Science and Policy Exchange (CUSPE) Scholarship will provide funding for young people leaving care to complete hands-on paid work experience with Cambridgeshire County Council (CCC).

 Research undertaken through the CUSPE Policy Challenges programme highlighted the barriers faced by young people leaving care when transitioning to independent living.
-As a consequence of this work, this scholarship programme has been created this year to enable young people leaving care to contribute directly to local government policy.
+As a consequence of this work, this scholarship programme has been created to enable care-experienced young people to help others leaving care by directly contributing to the support and guidance provided by the local government.

 About the Scholarship

-Care leavers are adults who have spent time living in care.
-These young people are typically aged between 16 and 25 when they leave care.
+Care-experienced young people are adults who have spent time living in care and are typically aged between 16 and 25 when they leave care.
 Cambridgeshire County Council has a duty of care towards these young people and acts as their corporate parents.
 Every policy decision made by the council has a direct impact on the everyday and long-term lives of these young people – as a parent would when making decisions for their children.

 CUSPE runs a Policy Challenge programme every year in collaboration with CCC.
 We provide teams of early-career researchers who volunteer their time to investigate important policy issues, in areas ranging from climate change to social care.